 - To provide throughcare services to individuals sentenced to detention of over 4 years or released on licence

-- To offer voluntary assistance to others leaving custody in the first 12 months of their release
+- To provide voluntary assistance to others leaving custody, on request, in the first 12 months of their release

 - As per the Social Work (Scotland) Act 1968 (section 27) with replacements by Law Reform (Miscellaneous Provisions) (Scotland) Act 1990 (section 61)